sandyCH/Digrams/README.md

 ">>>" nltk.download()

-Go ahead and download reuters, then run the script digramGEN.py This will generate a file called fdc which can be imported into your python crack program and used to analyze the ciphertext against a frequency of digrams.
+Go ahead and download reuters from the corpus tab, then run the script digramGEN.py This will generate a file called fdc which can be imported into your python crack program and used to analyze the ciphertext against a frequency of digrams.